vfsouza/vfsouza/README.md

 Here are some ideas to get you started:

-- 🎓 I\`m on the forth period of my Computer Science degree.
+- 🎓 I\'m on the sixth period of my Computer Science degree.
-- ✏️ Some of the projects I\`ve been working on are my portfolio website, developed with Vue and Java Servlets.
+- ✏️ A project I am currently working on is the new version of my ToDoList application, which was previously made using a console application in C#.
+Now, the project is being developed using WPF with the MVVM pattern and a local SQLite database.

 #